-We’re now beginning the final month of 2016, and you know what that means: Now begins the final countdown to the end of the year (and the strengthening onslaught of the annual holiday season).
+We have now entered the final month of 2019, and that begins the final countdown to the end of the year.
 In the world of metal, this month we’ll also start seeing more and more lists of the year’s best releases.
 In fact, today we began rolling out some lists of our own.

 Back in 2009, when this site was just a few days old, I wrote a post about year-end lists and why people bother with them.
 The best reason still seems to be this: Reading someone else’s list of the albums they thought were best is a good way to discover music you missed and might like.